GerHobbelt/HTMLawed/htmLawed_README.txt

   *  Neutralizes entities referring to characters that are HTML-discouraged (code-points, hexadecimally, '7f' to '84', '86' to '9f', and 'fdd0' to 'fddf', or decimally, '127' to '132', '134' to '159', and '64991' to '64976').
 Entities referring to the remaining discouraged characters (see section:- #5.1 for a full list) are let through.

-  *  Neutralizes named entities that are not in the specs.
+  *  Neutralizes named entities that are not in the specifications.

   *  Optionally converts valid HTML-specific named entities except '&gt;', '&lt;', '&quot;', and '&amp;' to decimal numeric ones (hexadecimal if $config["hexdec_entity"] is '2') for generic XML-compliance.
 For this, '$config["named_entity"]' should be '1'.